 Welcome to the UW Bothell MA in Cultural Studies!

-Listservs: the listserv for your cohort has now been updated with all of your UW email addresses.
-We will use this listserv to communicate program information, course information, job/internship announcements, and more.
-If you wish to use this to communicate with your cohort-mates, you are welcome to do so, however please keep in mind that the Grad Office staff and the Academic Director, Crispin Thurlow, receive these emails.
+Listserv: The listserv for your cohort has now been updated with all of your UW email addresses.
+The cohort-specific one (see my email) will be the listserv we use to communicate program information, class information, dates and deadlines, and more.
+If you wish to use this to communicate with your colleagues, you are welcome to do so, however please keep in mind that the Grad Office staff and the Cultural Studies Director, Susan Harewood, receive these emails.
 The first time you send an email to this list your email may be held for moderation causing a delay, but after that first time you should be all set.
-There is a second listserv that you have been added to for both cohorts (first and second year Cultural Studies students) so you will receive emails from this one as well.
-Emails to these listservs will go to your UW email address.
+You are also all on an "all MACS students" listserv (see my email), this one includes both cohorts of Cultural Studies students.

-Registration: Please be sure to register for BCULST 500: Formations of Cultural Studies before September 24.
-This is a 10-credit course and the only one you are required to register for this Autumn Quarter.
-Registration details were sent via email and are posted below.
+Registration: Please be sure to register for BCULST 500: Formations of Cultural Studies and your Autumn Quarter BCULST elective before September 26.
+Registration details were sent in an earlier email and are also posted below.

-Orientation: Orientation for new IAS graduate students provides the opportunity for faculty and staff to welcome you to campus and share important programmatic and logistical information with you.
-And it gives you a chance to meet graduate students in all three IAS graduate programs.
-Orientation will take place Tuesday, September 24 from 4:00 to 8:30 p.m., with check in and coffee social from 4:00 to 4:30 p.m.
-Dinner will be provided.
+Orientation: Orientation for new IAS graduate students provides the opportunity for faculty and staff to welcome you to campus and share important information.
+It’s a great event for the cohort to begin to come together and get to know each other and it also gives you a chance to meet graduate students in all three IAS graduate programs.
+Orientation will take place late afternoon/early evening on Tuesday, September 26.
+More details to come.

 The Registration Process